-With the construction scheduling solutions from ConstructionScheduling.com, including Construction Scheduling Templates, the Quick Schedule Guide, and Support give you all the tools needed to easily and effectively schedule your construction projects using Microsoft Project.
+Our construction scheduling solutions, including Construction Scheduling Templates, the Quick Schedule Guide, and Support, give you all the tools needed to quickly and effectively schedule your construction projects using Microsoft Project.